Sockcoin Announces Memecoin Listing On January 2 And Successful Solidproof Audit & KYC

+(MENAFN- GlobeNewsWire - Nasdaq) SockCoin is a rising memecoin built on the BNB Chain, a highly lucrative blockchain for Web3 dApps with massive user bases.

-(MENAFN- Zex PR Wire) Callian Var, France, 26th December 2024, ZEX PR WIRE , SockCoin , an AI-powered memecoin, has announced several important developments, including official dates for its launch, token listings, and remarkable audit and KYC results from Solidproof.
+Callian Var, France, Dec.
+26, 2024 (GLOBE NEWSWIRE) -- SockCoin , an AI-powered memecoin, has announced several important developments, including official dates for its launch, token listings, and remarkable audit and KYC results from Solidproof.
 The project is in full-fledged progress.
 Notably, the team aims to build a decentralized ecosystem with staking, farming, airdrops, and other fun features for its rapidly growing community.

 SockCoin will be listed on January 2, 2025, on P2B, one of the industry's top centralized exchanges.
 The memecoin has a lucrative business plan involving a large liquidity pool to take commissions on every BUY and SELL transaction within the SockCoin ecosystem.
 Building a massive liquidity pool will help the memecoin's value increase in the long run.